Vision-At-SEECS/PakvehicleReId/README.md

 ### test
 1. To test the model, please verify the paths of test directory and also specify the pretrained model in checkpoint in the config.py file.
 2. Use --evaluate to switch to the evaluation mode.
 In doing so, no model training is performed.
-3. Multiple test size are gievn in the dataset folder which can be evaluated by changing test size command given in the script below.
+3. Multiple test size are gievn in the dataset folder which can be evaluated by changing test size command(-test--size) given in the script below.
 ```
 python test_imgreid.py \